chef/knife-vsphere/README.md

 ```

 The customization specification defaults can be disabled using the
-`--disable-customization` switch and the `--cspec` specified as-is.
+`--disable-customization` switch.
+If you specify a `--cspec` with this option,
+that spec will still be applied.

 NOTE: if you are specifying a `--cspec` and the cloning process appears to not
 be properly applying the spec as defined on vSphere, consider using the